Heathfield School Special Educational Needs Information

 - Setting and reviewing their targets

-- Person Centred Review meetings at key transition times
+- Person Centered Review meetings at key transition times

 Who can I contact for further information?